shinobi04/calo-calcu/README.md

 - **Macro Breakdown**: Protein, carbs, fats—see the real picture, no sugarcoating.
 - **Goal Crusher**: Cutting, bulking, or maintaining?
 Set it, and we’ll spit out the numbers to own it.
 - **Sick Charts**: Graphs that make your progress look as badass as you feel.
 - **Everywhere Access**: iOS, Android, web.
-No device gets to slack off.
+No device gets to slack off